janrakete/healthcore-bulp.io/README.md

 3. **Auto-load**: `Converters.js` dynamically requires all files in `converters/` (excluding `ConverterStandard.js`), detects the static `productName`, and registers your class.

 ## 🔌 API communication
-Healthcore provides a comprehensive API that allows you to get and set all data and devices in a s.
+Healthcore provides a comprehensive API that allows you to control all data and devices in a standardized way.
 Here is a complete example of connecting to a ZigBee device.

 You can explore all APIs using Swagger:
 ```bash